rsbondi/lnet-random/README.md

 # open another terminal and run
 ./start.sh

+# the above will set config and launch nodesdebug GUI
+# optionally you can use the CLI UI (WIP) instead of above script, see link below

 # optionally, generate random activity
 # this will create random invoices and pay them to/from random nodes
 # it will run continuously until you manually stop